 - a well curated, fairly priced, and massive wine list that includes separate lists of organic and biodynamic wines, at least 20 house wines by the bottle or glass, an extensive champagne list and an eye-popping collection of vintage wines for those who really want to splash out

 - You can bring your own wine.
 There is a corkage fee for that.

 - very hard to get a table when you want it

 - food occasionally let down by too much salt and undercooking (vegetables)

 - if your idea of a special occasion meal includes table linens and flower arrangements, you'll be disappointed.
 The prices and the anticipation may make this a special occasion restaurant for most people but the atmosphere is very much that of a nice country pub

 Is There Really a One Year Wait for a Table?

 The upside of this is that, with people having to book so far in advance, there are bound to be cancellations.
 So there are also waiting lists.
 Get yourself on the waiting list for the specific lunch or dinner you want and see what happens.
-And, if you are happy to sit at the bar, you might be to get in, as we did, on short notice.
+And, if you are happy to sit at the bar, you might be to get in on short notice.
 It's always worth asking.

 UK Travel Tips: There are two seatings for lunch.
 If you have a choice, take the later of the two.
 That way you can linger over your meal as long as you like.

 Try the Coach instead.
 Kerridge and his wife have opened a second pub just up the street which operates on a no reservation basis.
-A meal there in Kerridge's style might only set you back £30 but arrive early because it's small and fills up quickly.
+Arrive early because it's small and fills up quickly.